The Cost of Living in Philadelphia – How Affordable Is Philly?

 Surprisingly, Philly has an incredibly low tax rate index, and the average effective property tax rate is 0.98%.
 On the other hand, in Pittsburgh’s Allegheny County, the rate is 2.08%.
 Philly also has a 6% flat tax income rate, which is excellent news for those who prefer a flat system.
 Currently, only eight states use the flat income system, and Philly is leading with the lowest possible rates.

 On top of that 6%, you will have to pay a local earned income tax, which is 3.924%.
-Sales tax is 6% in entire Pennsylvania, but Philly has an additional 2%, which puts it in the range of NY, where the sales tax rate is 8.875%.
+Sales tax is 6% in the entire Pennsylvania, but Philly has an additional 2%, which puts it in the range of NY, where the sales tax rate is 8.875%.
 According to the index data and tax calculator, Chicago is still high in the first place, with a rate of 10.25%.

 How Much Money Do You Need for Comfortable Living?

 This is another important, yet relative question.
 It is not the same if you are a single person or if you have a family, whether you’re looking to live in the city center, or you do not mind moving to the suburbs area.
 If you’re having trouble figuring out a sound budgeting strategy, you should consider the famous 50-30-20 rule before you start house-hunting.
 It implies that you should spend 50% of your earnings on bare necessities, 30% is reserved for your personal spending, and the rest of the 20% is for saving.

 Real median household income in Philly is significantly higher than the median income in entire Pennsylvania but lower than the US average.
 Although the average income in Philly varies from one area of town to another, you do not need a calculator to figure out that Philly is still a town with plenty of job opportunities and reasonable costs, so make sure to try to find a job before moving to another state.

 The Average Income in Philly and Other Towns in PA